niuers/Distributed-System-Design-Review/Consistency and Consensus.md

 3. However, serializable snapshot isolation is not linearizable: by design, it makes reads from a consistent snapshot, to avoid lock contention between readers and writers.
 The whole point of a consistent snapshot is that it does not include writes that are more recent than the snapshot, and thus reads from the snapshot are not linearizable.

 ## Relying on Linearizability
+1. There a few areas in whichlinearizability is an important requirement for making a system work correctly.

 ### Locking and leader election
 1. One way of electing a leader is to use a lock: every node that starts up tries to acquire the lock, and the one that succeeds becomes the leader.
 No matter how this lock is implemented, it must be linearizable: all nodes must agree which node owns the lock; otherwise it is useless
 2. Coordination services like Apache ZooKeeper and etcd are often used to implement distributed locks and leader election.
-They use consensus algorithms to implement linearizable operations in a fault-tolerant way
+They use consensus algorithms to implement linearizable operations in a fault-tolerant way.
+However, a linearizable storage service is the basic foundation for these coordination tasks.
-3. ZooKeeper and etcd provide linearizable writes, but reads may be stale, since by default they can be served by any one of the replicas.
+3. Strictly speaking,ZooKeeper and etcd provide linearizable writes, but reads may be stale, since by default they can be served by any one of the replicas.
 You can optionally request a linearizable read: etcd calls this a quorum read, and in ZooKeeper you need to call sync() before the read

 ### Constraints and uniqueness guarantees
 1. If you want to enforce this constraint as the data is written (such that if two people try to concurrently create a user or a file with the same name, one of them will be returned an error), you need linearizability
 2. This situation is actually similar to a lock: when a user registers for your service, you can think of them acquiring a “lock” on their chosen username.
 The operation is also very similar to an atomic compare-and-set, setting the username to the ID of the user who claimed it, provided that the username is not already taken.
+3. a  hard  uniqueness  constraint,  such  as  the  one  you  typically  find  in  rela‐tional  databases,  requires  linearizability.
+Other  kinds  of  constraints,  such  as  foreignkey  or  attribute  constraints,  can  be  implemented  without  requiring  linearizability

 ### Cross-channel timing dependencies
-This problem arises because there are two different communication channels between the web server and the resizer: the file storage and the message queue.
+1. This problem arises because there are two different communication channels between the web server and the resizer: the file storage and the message queue.
 Without the recency guarantee of linearizability, race conditions between these two channels are possible.
-This
+2. Linearizability is not the only way of avoiding this race condition, but it’s the simplestto understand.  you  can  use  alternativeapproaches similar to what we discussed in “Reading Your Own Writes” on page 162,at the cost of additional complexity.

 ## Implementing Linearizable Systems
 1. Since linearizability essentially means “behave as though there is only a single copy of the data, and all operations on it are atomic,” the simplest answer would be to really only use a single copy of the data.
-However,
 2. However, that approach would not be able to tolerate faults: if the node holding that one copy failed, the data would be lost, or at least inaccessible until the node was brought up again.
 3. The most common approach to making a system fault-tolerant is to use replication
 4. Single-leader replication (potentially linearizable)